 Arugula Dressing is delicious on dozens of different salads (see list below).
 Plus, it’s also delicious as a dip or sauce:

-- As a dip with fresh vegetables of any kind
+- As a dip with fresh vegetables of any kind (I especially like it with cherry tomatoes)

 - As a sauce with grilled shellfish – especially grilled shrimp